qmlbook/qmlbook/docs/start/start.rst

     view->setModel(m_model);
     m_model->select();

-For a higher level of model operations, Qt provides a sort file proxy model, which allows you in the basic form to sort and filter another model.
+For a higher level of model operations Qt provides a sort file proxy model which allows you sort, filter, and transform models.

 .. code-block:: cpp